wdk-docs/vscode-docs/docs/azure/aksextensions.md

 ---
 Order: 7
 Area: azure
-TOCTitle: Azure Kubernetes Service
+title: Azure Kubernetes Service
-ContentId: 131f9633-5446-4384-96ca-7bff2e3dc0fc
+id: 131f9633-5446-4384-96ca-7bff2e3dc0fc
 PageTitle: Working with AKS tools and diagnostics in Visual Studio Code
 DateApproved: 12/2/2022
-MetaDescription: Working with AKS tools and diagnostics in Visual Studio Code
+description: Working with AKS tools and diagnostics in Visual Studio Code
 ---

-# AKS tools and diagnostics in VS Code
+# VS Code中的AKS工具和诊断

 This document will walk you through some of the ways you can interact with your AKS clusters directly from Visual Studio Code.
 [Azure Kubernetes Services](https://azure.microsoft.com/services/kubernetes-service/#overview) is a fully managed [Kubernetes](https://azure.microsoft.com/topic/what-is-kubernetes/#overview) service.
 Azure Kubernetes Service (AKS) offers serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience and enterprise-grade security and governance, is an open-source system for automating deployment, scaling, and management of containerized applications.
 We will show you how to run [diagnostic health-checks](https://learn.microsoft.com/azure/aks/concepts-diagnostics) on your AKS cluster, launch [AKS Periscope](https://github.com/azure/aks-periscope) for more in-depth troubleshooting, deploy [Azure Service Operator](https://github.com/Azure/azure-service-operator), or generate [GitHub Actions Starter Workflows](https://github.com/actions/starter-workflows).